 To make this fun Frankenstein Pumpkin, you will need:

-- big bags of Hershey’s Candy (you know your neighborhood, so buy enough to cover the amount of kids that will be lined up to put their hand in Frankenstein)
+- big bags of Hershey’s Candy (you know your neighborhood, so buy enough to cover the number of kids that will be lined up to put their hand in Frankenstein)

 - a fake pumpkin

 - black, white and purple Acrylic Paint,